 Alfresco swimming in London with these great places to take a dip in the open air

 If you are having a summer break in land-locked London then here’s a guide to the best places for an outdoor swim or to top up your tan (yes, this is possible in London!).
-Our guide includes chlorinated lidos and pools, and some back-to-nature freshwater swimming.
+Our guide includes chlorinated lidos and pools, and some back-to-nature freshwater swimming and wild swimming – all outdoors.

 It’s not quite as exciting as a few years ago when nudity was (unofficially) allowed, but the separate Men’s and Women’s Hampstead bathing ponds provide a relaxing natural swim in a beautiful setting.
 (In terms of nudity it seems that you can get away with it in some of the sunbathing areas).
 Swimming options on Hampstead Heath include the Kenwood Ladies’ Bathing Pond, the Highgate Men’s Bathing Pond, the Mixed Bathing Pond and the Parliament Hill Lido.
 The Ladies and Men’s ponds are the only life-guarded open-water swimming areas in the UK and are open every day of the year (yes, even in January!).